Centuries of Torment: The First 20 Years: Background

-Webster said: "The 20-year DVD that we did which chronicled the history of the band had Barnes all over it.
-We had to make sure he got involved; he’s been out of the band since 1995, but his lyrics and the creative drive that he had in the beginning really helped shape the lyrical direction that the band went in.
-He really came up with some very disturbing lyrics, and it’s a big part of the band’s history.
-It’s important to have him involved with these retrospective kinds of things in my opinion.
-He wasn’t in the band for all that long; when you look back at it it seemed like a long time at the time, but really when you look back now he was in the band for the first seven years and we’ve been around for 25.
-George has been our singer for about twice as long – actually, more than twice as long than Chris was.
-Chris made an impact, though.
-He was definitely a very creative guy.
+Webster said the documentary "had Barnes all over it."
+He continued: "We had to make sure he got involved; he’s been out of the band since 1995, but his lyrics and the creative drive that he had in the beginning really helped shape the lyrical direction that the band went in. [...]
 We obviously had our differences, but he did add a whole lot to the band.
 Out of all of the ex-members, he’s obviously the one that people talk about the most and he definitely needs to be involved when we’re doing retrospectives."

 Former guitarist Bob Rusay did not appear in the documentary.
-In an interview with Blabbermouth, bassist Alex Webster was quoted saying, "As far as we knew he didn't want anything to do with the band anymore, and then Decibel wound up getting him and that was right toward the end of the making of the DVD. [...]
+In an interview with Blabbermouth, bassist Alex Webster was quoted saying:

+"As far as we knew he didn't want anything to do with the band anymore, and then Decibel wound up getting him and that was right toward the end of the making of the DVD. [...]
 They managed to get Bob to do an interview, so we reached out to him and [the documentary's producer] Denise tried to get in contact.
 She left a few messages and he never responded and we heard that he's still angry with us about the whole thing and wanted to leave it all behind him so we didn't want to bother him any further.
 He did the interview with Decibel and I think he wanted to leave it at that."